-Mechanical design of this series inherits from earlier CCD-based G2 Mark II cameras, which makes the C2 series fully compatible with vast range of telescope adapters, off-axis guider adapters, internal or external filter wheels, Camera Ethernet adapters, guiding cameras etc.
+Mechanical design of this series makes it fully compatible with vast range of telescope adapters, off-axis guider adapters, internal or external filter wheels, Camera Ethernet adapters, guiding cameras etc.

-Rich software and driver support allows usage of C2 camera without necessity to invest into any 3rd party software package thanks to included free SIPS software package.
-However, ASCOM (for Windows) and INDI (for Linux) drivers, shipped with the camera, provide the way to integrate C2 camera with broad variety of camera control programs.
+Rich software and driver support allows usage of C1+ camera without necessity to invest into any 3rd party software package thanks to included free SIPS software package.
+However, ASCOM (for Windows) and INDI (for Linux) drivers, shipped with the camera, provide the way to integrate C1+ camera with broad variety of camera control programs.

-The C2 cameras are designed to work in cooperation with a host Personal Computer (PC).
-As opposite to digital still cameras, which are operated independently on the computer, the scientific slow-scan, cooled cameras usually require computer for operation control, image download, processing, and storage etc. To operate the camera, you need a computer which:
+The C1+ cameras are designed to work in cooperation with a host Personal Computer (PC).
+As opposite to digital still cameras, which are operated independently on the computer, the scientific slow-scan, cooled cameras usually require computer for operation control, image download, processing and storage etc. To operate the camera, you need a computer which: